shawnthwei/TMDb_demo/README.md

 # TMDb Demo

-Android application for demonstration the use of TMDb's api
+Android application for demonstrating the use of TMDb's api

-Screenshot:
+## Screenshot

 ![alt text](screenshot.png "Application screenshot")

-Extra feature:
+## Extra feature

 Infinite scrolling (load next page when scrolled to the bottom)